Rule #153: A long weekend can go a long way.

 Woerner’s Warehouse – shopping and lunch

 Tubby’s Ice House

 Gypsies & Cowgirls Boutique*

 Remember Me, Too*

-Well, that’s a wrap, folks!
+Well, that’s a wrap on my wrap up of Fredericksburg, folks!
 I’m off to bed where I’ll be dreaming of Pilates classes and juice bars.
 Cheers to Fredericksburg and all the wonderful, relaxing memories it gave to us!